Movie Poster Sizes

-All of the autographs we sell either come from authorized collectors or dealers who actually witnessed the celebrity signing the item in person or are backed by third party grading companies Professional Sports Authenticator (PSA) and James Spence Authentication (JSA).
-Knowing the history of the autograph is the only true way to determine if it is authentic.
+All of the autographs we sell either come from authorized collectors or dealers who witnessed the celebrity signing the item in person or are backed by third-party grading companies Professional Sports Authenticator (PSA) and James Spence Authentication (JSA).
+Knowing the history of the autograph is the only real way to determine if it is authentic.
 We stand behind the authenticity of our items with a lifetime guarantee.
 Buy with confidence as we do not deal in reproductions of any kind.

 Also known as Exhibitor’s Campaign Manuals, pressbooks were distributed to help market the film in theaters as well as newspapers.
 They are most valuable when they are completely intact with no cuts.
 Sometimes theaters would cut clippings out from pressbooks and send them off to newspapers to run an ad for the film.

 A brochure that usually accompanied a pressbook advertising the upcoming movie.
-They have unique artwork that is different than any of the other found on the film.
+They have unique artwork that is different than any of the other found in the film.

 Presents in horizontal format measuring 30 inches tall by 40 inches wide.
 These are the traditional poster found in United Kingdom and other neighboring English speaking countries.
 They may or may not have been released at the same time as American posters.